Silver Spring Library station

 Silver Spring Library is an under-construction light rail station in Silver Spring, Maryland, that will be served by the Purple Line.
 The station will have two side platforms under the east side of the Brigadier General Charles E. McGee Library (Silver Spring Library).
 Space for the station was included in the construction of the library, which opened in 2015.
-As of 2022, the Purple Line is planned to open in 2027.
+As of 2026, the Purple Line is planned to open in late 2027.